sv2708/food-ordering-system/readme.md

 ![Saga with Outbox When Order Rejected](docs/outbox-approval-failure.png)

+#### Saga Id and Outbox status

+Outbox status is local for each of the outbox table.That is outbox tables for Payment Request, Restaurant Approval in order-service and order_outbox in payment service and restaurant-approval outbox table in restaurant service.
+Saga ID will remain the same for the entire order lifecycle till it gets Completed/Cancelled.

 ### TODO: Need to handle credit entry and customer balances.